 Many of us fail to see the relationship between budgeting

 and saving.
-Budgeting is a process that starts by setting spending targets that help you to stay within your means.
+Budgeting is a process that starts by setting spending targets that help you to stay within your means of paying for the bills.
 A personal budget

 is useful in controlling personal expenses.